pouyabey/IT-Support-Knowledge-Base/internet-connectivity-troubleshooting/README.md

 ### How I Write Knowledge Base Articles

-When writing a knowledge base article, I use a clear and step-by-step structure so both end users and IT technicians can follow it easily.

-## How I Write Knowledge Base Articles

 1. Define the purpose and audience
 2. List common symptoms
 3. Start with quick basic checks